As Amazon Associates we earn from qualifying purchases.

-As you can see in the last of the three images, the power rack (in this case the TDS power cage) has adjustable height arms actually inside the ‘cage’.
+As you can see in the image below, the power rack (in this case the TDS power cage) has adjustable height arms actually inside the ‘cage’.
 These are what will save your bacon if you are squatting, or if you push a bench under there to perform a bench press for example.
 It also has the J hooks the same as a squat rack.

-Another plus for the power rack cage is that extras are available such as pullup bars and row attachments to add even more exercise variation whereas this is usually not possible with a squat rack.
+Another plus for the power rack cage is that extras are available such as pullup bars, dip attachment and row attachments to add even more exercise variation whereas this is usually not possible with a squat rack.

 If you want to train heavy, train to failure, train alone, or any combination of those then a good quality home power rack will serve you well.

 They are widely considered one of the most important pieces of equipment in the gym and it will help you push your limits without having to worry about injury due to dropping or falling over with heavy weights.
 (Although it isn’t foolproof, you could still fall sideways!)

 In our opinion, the best power rack for home gyms is the TDS pictured above.